 - Instant Effect: All nonverbal cues have almost instant effect as the receivers perceive them quickly.
 For example, it takes less time to see a color or picture and to hear a horn or bell than to speak out and understand or to read and understand words and sentences.
 This quality of being speedy in conveyance and response makes nonverbal methods extremely useful in many situations.

 - Aid to Verbal Communication: Non-verbal methods are extremely useful as an aid to verbal communication.
 Maps, charts and graphs are absolutely necessary for conveying ideas related to geography, locations, data and most of the sciences.
 Beside these, non-verbal methods can present a large amount of complex data in a compact form; a single page can contain materials that would require several pages to convey in language.

 - Sign or Marks of Identity: Nonverbal communication also functions as the sign or marks of identity for some objects or people.
 For example, the dress and ranking sign of USA Navy differentiate it from USA Army.

 - Color as a Powerful Means of Communication: Color is a very important and powerful means of communication.
 It is a part and parcel of our daily life.
-We use it in clothing, design and decoration.
-It has psychological effect also.
-Black and other dark colors are gloomy; very bright and gaudy colors may be disturbing and over exciting; well matched and softly blending colors are pleasant and soothing.
+We use it in clothing, design, and decoration.
+It has a psychological effect also.
+Black and other dark colors are gloomy; very bright and gaudy colors may be disturbing and over exciting; well-matched and softly blending colors are pleasant and soothing.